souljungkim/mockmvc-and-restdoc/README.md

 -------------------------
 ### 1. Use this custom test module
-`:avaj-core-mock`, It provides RestDocs and MockMVC.
+[:avaj-core-mock](https://github.com/souljungkim/mockmvc-and-restdoc/tree/master/avaj-core-mock), It provides RestDocs and MockMVC.

 1. You can check and test sample here:
     - target controller: